 The vast majority of bear attacks have occurred when people surprised a bear.
 In this situation the bear may attack as a defensive maneuver.
 The bear may be protecting young or defending a carcass.

 If a bear charges you:

 In rare cases, bears have attacked at night or after stalking people.
-These attacks are very serious because it may mean the bear sees you as prey.
+These attacks are very serious: it may mean the bear sees you as prey.
 If you are attacked at night or if you feel you have been stalked and attacked as prey, fight back.
-Use your bear spray, or shout and try to intimidate the bear with a stick or rock.
+Use your bear spray, shout, and try to intimidate the bear with a stick or rock.
 In this type of situation, do whatever it takes to let the bear know you are not easy prey.